An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Introduction

 We simulate the LCHS circuit on a digital emulator~\cite{Jones19, QuCF, code-OPT-LCHS} of fault-tolerant quantum computers and verify the circuit by modeling the advection-diffusion equation.
-In these simulations, we demonstrate the near-optimal scaling of the improved LCHS algorithm, its high success probability, and how its accuracy depends on key parameters such as the number of points in Fourier space and the length of the simulated time interval.
-All source files used in the simulations are available in Ref.~\onlinecite{code-OPT-LCHS} to allow the interested reader to reproduce our results.
+In these simulations, we demonstrate the near-optimal scaling of the improved LCHS algorithm with precision, its high success probability, and how its accuracy depends on key parameters such as the number of points in Fourier space and the length of the simulated time interval for a key numerical point example. \ycb{In the interest of open and reproducible science,} all source files used in the simulations are available in Ref.~\onlinecite{code-OPT-LCHS} to allow the interested reader to reproduce our results.